Online Poker Bankroll Managment

 What to Look for in an Online Poker Bonus?

 Apart from the obvious size of the bonus the most important thing you can look at when it comes to an online poker bonus is the clearing conditions.
 A bonus with player friendly clearing conditions will clear much faster and you will have your bonus money much quicker than at a poker room that offers a difficult to clear bonus.
 In order to figure out if the clearing conditions are good you should find out how much of the bonus each frequent player point earns and then see how many points you earn from tournaments and cash games.
-For example, at Full Tilt Poker a point is worth $0.06 and you earn 7 for every dollar you pay in tournament fees.
+For example, at Cake Poker a point is worth $0.06 and you earn 7 for every dollar you pay in tournament fees.
 This means that for every $1 you pay to the room you clear $0.42 of the bonus.
 This is a good ratio and if you can find a poker room with a ratio of $0.40 and up the clearing conditions are friendly, but if the ratio is below $0.30 the clearing conditions are bad.

 Conclusion